oguzhanturkmen2/oguzhanturkmen2/README.md

 ✅ Entity Framework, LinQ 10+ years
 ✅ WCF, SOAP, XML Web services, API 12+ years

-Huge thanks for your time,
+Huge thanks for your time.

 <!---
 oguzhanturkmen2/oguzhanturkmen2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.